 - What are the immediate and mid-term risks to my business and what can I do about them?

-Being aware of and prepared for possible risks places you in a stronger position to respond.
+Furthermore, being aware of and prepared for possible risks places you in a stronger position to respond.
 During the shutdown, take time to analyze your immediate and mid-term risks and the various ways in which you can address them.

 Plan to mitigate material supply and availability risks.